 - It may stain white clothing.

-- There are some filler chemicals.
+- There are some filler chemicals in the formula.

-The mineral-based sunscreen creates an invisible barrier on your baby’s skin, preventing the harmful rays from entering the dermis and causing burns or damage.
+Because it’s mineral-based, it creates an invisible barrier on your baby’s skin, preventing the harmful rays from entering the dermis and causing burns or damage.

 - It was developed by dermatologists.